Sadie and the Hotheads Biography

 Sadie and the Hotheads were born in 2007 when Elizabeth McGovern took guitar lessons from Steve Nelson.
 Steve encouraged Elizabeth to begin to write her own songs.
 After a collection had been composed Steve introduced Elizabeth to Simon Nelson who started recording the songs and put together a band of musicians to support the project.

 Elizabeth says, "Your 'Sadie' is that thing inside you which makes you unique.
 Everyone has it."
 The songs which make up the band's repertoire could have come from various periods from the last hundred years.
 Victorian Parlour Ballads, to fractured , minimalist riffs to tango rhythms.
-Their debut album is called "I Can Wait" (2007).
-There is a strong country music influence throughout.
-However, the audience are kept on their toes with a surprise fusion of Spanish guitar and melodic piano chords that give this album a truly original sound which has been described by critics as: "A wonderfully unique sounding album", a "great pop record", "intriguing and very catchy" "a mesmerising debut from a band which brings together two very different worlds".
+Their debut album "I Can Wait" was released in 2007.
+There is a strong 'Country' influence throughout.
+However, the audience are kept on their toes with a surprise fusion of Spanish guitar and melodic piano chords that give this album a truly original sound which has been described by critics as: "A wonderfully unique sounding album", a "great pop record", "intriguing and very catchy", "a mesmerising debut from a band which brings together two very different worlds".
+Their second album 'How Not To Lose Things' was released towards the end of 2012 and was met with more critical acclaim in many of the UK's broadsheets, tabloid newspapers and music magazines.
+"With a beautiful voice that is both fragile and husky, but distinctly hers, Elizabeth McGovern lends a quirky charm to the deft musicianship of the Hot Heads.
+Inspired by the likes of Leonard Cohen & Joni Mitchell, the band delves deep into their musical ability, conjuring thoughts of love and lust.
+An alluring vocalist, McGovern blends sultry, seductive and sweet, making this latest album their best yet."

 Sadie and the Hotheads are: